Enemy (2013 film): Plot

-A man attends an erotic show at an underground club, which culminates with a naked woman on the verge of crushing a live tarantula under her platform high-heel.
+At an underground club, a man attends an erotic show which culminates with a naked woman about to crush a live tarantula under her high-heel.

 Adam Bell, a college history professor, lives a quiet, monotonous life in Toronto.
-He rents a film, Where There's a Will There's a Way, on the recommendation of a colleague, and spots an actor who looks strikingly like himself, briefly, in the film as a bellhop.
-Searching online, Adam identifies the actor as Anthony Claire, whose stage name is Daniel Saint Claire.
+He rents a film, Where There's a Will There's a Way, on the recommendation of a colleague, and spots an actor who looks strikingly like himself playing a bellhop.
+Searching online, Adam identifies the actor as Anthony Claire.
 Adam rents the other two films in which Anthony has appeared and becomes obsessed with the man, who appears to be his physical twin.
 Immediately afterwards, Adam searches some boxes in his own house and finds a photo of someone who looks like himself, with a woman's hand over his shoulder.
 However, part of the photo is torn out, making the woman impossible to identify.

 Adam stalks Anthony, visiting his talent agency, where he is mistaken for Anthony and given a confidential letter.
 Discovering Anthony's apartment in Mississauga, Adam calls the home, but reaches Anthony's pregnant wife, Helen.
 She also mistakes Adam's voice for Anthony's and assumes it's a joke, but Adam insists he is not Anthony.
 This frightens Helen, and Adam abruptly ends the call.

 Adam calls again later and reaches Anthony, who assumes Adam is a stalker and tells him not to call again.
 Helen confronts Anthony about the phone call and Adam's existence, but Anthony insists he knows nothing.
 Unconvinced, Helen researches Adam, discovers the college where he teaches, and finds him.
 Helen is visibly stunned at his exact resemblance to her husband, though Adam does not realize who Helen is.

-Anthony eventually calls Adam, and they agree to meet in a hotel room, where they discover that they are perfectly identical, even having the same scar.
+Anthony eventually calls Adam.
+They meet in a hotel room, where the two discover they are perfectly identical, even having the same scar.
 Adam is taken aback by Anthony's direct personality, says the meeting was a mistake, and swiftly departs.
-The two men begin having similar dreams, or perhaps the same dream, featuring first a naked woman with a spider's head, and later a giant skyscraper-sized spider walking amidst the buildings of the city where they live.
+The two men begin having similar dreams, or perhaps the same dream, featuring first a naked woman with a spider's head, and later a giant, skyscraper-sized spider walking amidst the buildings of the city where they live.